Legalizes industrial hemp, and establishes a committee to study the federal guidelines on growing industrial hemp.

 Minors committing marijuana-related offenses can also have their drivers’ licenses revoked for up to five years.

 The history of attempts to legalize marijuana in New Hampshire goes back to 2010 and a bill (HB 1652) that was ultimately killed in the New Hampshire House.
-Further legislative activity related to marijuana legalization has taken place every year since 2012, but no legalization bill has managed to make it past a vote of the House or Senate.
+Further legislative activity related to marijuana legalization has taken place every year since 2012 but legalization has yet to pass both the House and Senate.

-Public opinion polls in New Hampshire have shown a majority of citizens in favor of marijuana legalization, including a 2015 WMUR/Granite State poll (60% in favor) and a 2015 LFDA Citizens Voices opinion summary (91%).
+Public opinion polls in New Hampshire have shown a majority of citizens in favor of marijuana legalization, including a 2015 WMUR/Granite State poll (60% in favor).

 Marijuana has been prohibited on the federal level since 1937.
 In 1970, the Controlled Drug Act listed marijuana as a schedule I substance.